 - Details of prior attempts to collect the debt: information such as calls made, emails sent, and invoices mailed;

-- Expectations for payment: expectations should be clear and definitive, including a date the payment must be made by;
+- Expectations for payment: expectations should be clear and definitive, including the date the payment must be made;

-Below is a sample language often included in a demand-for-payment letter:
+Below is a sample language often included in a demand letter for payment:

 Party Information | From: Cam Contractor To: Joe Blow |